DeepPavlovAdmin/convai/index.md

 10,000 USD for the winning dialogue agent.

-We also invite teams to use ParlAI in their solutions and submit applications for [ParlAI request for proposals](https://research.fb.com/programs/research-awards/proposals/parlai/)
+We also invite teams to use ParlAI in their solutions and submit applications for [ParlAI request for proposals](https://research.fb.com/programs/research-awards/proposals/parlai/) to $10,000 to $20,000 for academic research.

 # Organizers